McLUHAN IN MANHATTAN

 In 1991, then, Baudrillard was still writing, despite his argument in Simulacra, from a perspective of reality.
 The first Gulf War was the first fully televisual war, propagating a sanitized pyrotechnic imagery of tracers and ‘smart’ bombs.
 It was presented as a new kind of war, an efficient, scientific war of precise, clinical strikes without collateral damage.
-The feel of a video game was heightened by the use of point-of-view video relayed by cameras in the bombers.
+The feel of a video game was heightened by the use of point-of-view video relayed by cameras in the bombers and even the bombs.
 After Vietnam, the Pentagon prioritized imagery-control in the theater of operations.
 ‘Embedded’ reporters, supervised within military units, were prevented from witnessing the only significant ground assault, the bulldozer attack on a network of Iraqi trenches near the Saudi border, which used anti-mine ploughs mounted on tanks and combat earth-movers to bury the Iraqi soldiers alive in the trenches.
 No infantry were used in this attack, with all US combatants encased in armored vehicles.

 Imagery-control broke down hours before the cease-fire, after an Iraqi convoy of 1,400 vehicles withdrawing from Kuwait was completely (and wantonly) destroyed by aerial bombing and strafing north of Al Jahra.
 Scenes of the most gruesome carnage and devastation were stumbled upon by journalists traveling (with military liaison) towards Kuwait in anticipation of the cessation of hostilities.
 The most famous image was of an Iraqi soldier incinerated in the act of trying to escape from his vehicle.
 The photograph, by Ken Jarecke, was censored in the US but published in the UK Observer newspaper, and caused controversy due to its graphic horror.
 In response, Jarecke published a copy on his blog with this handwritten caption: